undera/pylgbst/README.md

 ## Usage

-_Please note that it requires [gattlib](https://bitbucket.org/OscarAcena/pygattlib) to be installed, which is not supported on Windows._
+_Please note that this library requires one of Bluetooth backend libraries to be installed, please read section [here](#general-notes) for details_

 Install library like this:
 ```bash